jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.9.3
+ * SET and NEAREST axis values are now supported within Axis.convertStringToColumnValue().
+This allows in-line editing of these values in the n-cube editor.
+ * Many more tests added getting line coverage up to 96%.
+ * NCube.setCellUsingObject() and NCube.getCellUsingObject() APIs removed.
+Instead use NCube.objectToMap, and then call getCell() or getCells() with that Map.
 * 2.9.2
  * jump() API added to expression cells.
 Call jump() restarts the rule execution for the currently executing cube.
 Calling jump([condition:ruleName, condition2:ruleName2, ...]) permits restarting the rule execution on a particular rule for each rule axis specified.
  * rule execution: If a rule axis is specified in the input coordinate (it is optional), then the associated value is expected to be a rule name (the 'name' field on a Column).
 Execution for the rule axis will start at the specified rule.